Jerdph/Cloud-Classifier/README.md

 ##Web App

 To make things more fun, I created a web-based game that players can compete with my algorithm to classify 3D objects from point clouds.
 The web app has 3 pages which are described in detail below.
+Go to shapegram.xyz to access the game.

 1. Landing Page
  ![alt tag](https://raw.github.com/jerdph/ShapeGram/master/img/home_page.png)